jimburton/scrabble/chapters/Chapter1.md

 [Contents](../README.md)

-## Who this book is for and what it is for
+## Who this book is for, and what it is for

-This book is primarily aimed at students on the Introduction to Functional Programming course at the University of Brighton, or anyone else at the same stage of learning.
+This book was written for students on the *Introduction to Functional Programming* course at the University of Brighton, or anyone else at the same stage of learning.
 The contents are introduced after students have learned the basics of Haskell, written quite a few small functions, learned about recursion, folds, practised a little bit of